codefellows/seattle-javascript-401d21/back-end/01-node-ecosystem/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 01: Node Ecosystem
 =====================================

+## Daily Plan
+- Notes:
+    - Anything top of mind? _expect this question every day!_

+- Course Overview
+    - 1st Half _Node, Express, MongoDB_
+    - 2nd Half _React & Redux_
+    - Daily Whiteboarding _Process introduction_
+    - Git/Github & Other Tools

+- Developer Environment _You should not be thinking much about it at this point_
+- NodeJS _Reintroduction_
+- CommonJS Modules _and a quick chat about import/export_
+- Testing with Jest _Test Driven Development_
+- Lab Preview

 # Learning Objectives
 * Students will be able to set up a node project
 * Students will be able to create node modules that conform to the CommonJS module pattern